How to Build an App Like Salesforce: Enterprise CRM, Custom Object Architecture, and What Scale Requires

 Building a Salesforce alternative requires six core modules: contact and account management, a deal pipeline, activity logging, email integration, reporting, and role-based access control.
-The MVP takes 12-16 weeks and costs $80,000-$130,000.
-The hardest technical problem is custom field architecture — you need an EAV model in PostgreSQL to let admins add fields without schema migrations.
-For 50+ users on Salesforce Enterprise, the custom build pays back in 12-18 months.
+The MVP takes 12-16 weeks and costs $50,000-$90,000.
+RaftLabs has built CRM systems for field sales, healthcare, and hospitality verticals.
+The hardest technical problem is custom field architecture: you need an EAV model in PostgreSQL to let admins add fields without schema migrations.

 Key Takeaways